In To Sell Is Human, author Daniel Pink looks at sales and how it’s changed in the era of the digital revolution, new scientific research.

 Daniel Pink says that manipulation and unethical approaches to sales can work as long as sellers know more than buyers.

-When sellers have more information than buyers can ever gather, buyers are the mercy of the sellers and they must beware.
+When sellers have more information than buyers can ever gather, buyers are at the mercy of the sellers and they must beware.

 That’s when Daniel Pink introduces Joe Girard, the poster child of the lying salesman who’d say anything to create a fake bond and make a sale.